 The best choice, Erika, is not to install a powered attic ventilator.
 As was the case for your fellow Floridian Mark, it’s OK for the attic to be hot.
 Also, here’s another idea that’s going to get some readers foaming at the fingers as they type their comments: Even passive attic ventilation doesn’t help much.
-Nope.
 It doesn’t extend shingle life.
 It doesn’t save energy in cooling season.
-It doesn’t even help much with ice dams in cold climates.
-Attic ventilation really isn’t much better than crawl space ventilation.
-I know.
-I know.
-“Where’s your evidence, Dr. Bailes?”
-It’s coming in an article next month.
+It can help with condensation in the attic and ice dams on the roof in cold climates, but Florida doesn’t have that problem.

 Is it ever helpful to use a powered attic ventilator?

-To overcome the problems I listed at the beginning of this article, you’d need a situation where all of the following are true:
+But for keeping the house cool, a powered attic ventilator isn’t a good idea.
+To overcome the problems I listed at the beginning of this article, you’d need a situation where the following are true:

 - The house has no natural draft water heaters, furnaces, or boilers.

-But if you’ve don’t those things, you should ask yourself why do you think you need to keep the attic cool?
-And if you don’t have air conditioning, why not just use a whole house fan to cool the house instead of trying to cool the attic?
-I read the questions readers send to me on this topic and keep hoping to find a case where I can say, yeah, you really don’t have a better option than to put in a powered attic ventilator.
+If you don’t have air conditioning, why not just use a whole house fan to cool the house instead of trying to cool the attic?
+I read the questions readers send to me on this topic and keep hoping to find a case where I can say, yeah, you really don’t have a better option for keeping your house cool than to put in a powered attic ventilator.
 I’m still waiting.